smilingjb12/budget-web/README.md

 If you encounter database connection errors:

-1. Make sure the PostgreSQL service is running on Railway
+1. Make sure the PostgreSQL service is running
-2. Verify that the `DATABASE_URL` environment variable is correctly set
+2. Verify that either `DATABASE_URL` or the individual connection parameters are correctly set
 3. Check the application logs for specific error messages